January 3rd, 2023 | By: Ryan Rutan

-As Startups.com and Fundable founder Wil Schroter likes to say, “There’s not a lot of ‘fun’ in funding.”
+As my partner, Startups.com and Fundable founder, Wil Schroter likes to say, “There's not a lot of ‘fun' in funding.”

 Raising equity funding for your startup is a long, difficult, and often demoralizing process.
 However, if you're successful, you walk away with money that will help your startup grow and become everything you hope it could become.

 One of the major challenges that founders run across is that raising a round often takes more time than they expected.
 While a founder might know that your startup is excellent, convincing other people to invest thousands — and potentially millions — of dollars into their company is not a simple task.

 “I've always heard that the rule of thumb is three to four months to do a fundraise — or that you should at least allow for that,” Jenny Lefcourt, a founder and advisor who has raised over $100 million, says.
 “I think there are plenty of people, depending on the size of the round that they are raising, how successful they've been in the past, how far along they are, what their metrics are, where that could be much shorter.”

 However, it could also be much longer, particularly if they're trying to raise during the summer months when the fast-moving world of venture capitalists moves at a slower pace.